-This page shares reports of recent meetings and other news.
+This page shares reports and photos of recent meetings and other news.
 Our meeting reports have been just occasional here lately, but we do continue to meet every month, and most meetings are at least represented by Zoom screen shots.
 For meeting reports and other news from 2021 and earlier, please explore our Haiku Northwest News Blog archive.

 Haiku Northwest Monthly Meeting on January 12, 2023